amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

         - cfn_nag_scan --input-path service.yml
   </pre>

   A completed file is in the hints folder of workshop3.
-It's named hint1-test-buildspec.yml
+It's named <a href="https://github.com/aws-samples/amazon-ecs-interstella-workshop/blob/master/workshop3/hints/hint1-test-buildspec.yml">hint1-test-buildspec.yml</a>
 </details>

-You should be good to go for the cfn-nag build now, but why stop here?
+3\.
+Check for access keys and secret keys being checked in.

+Interstella GTC has heard a lot of people checking in their keys to repos.
+How can we help in the fight to secure Interstella GTC?
 Let's add in a few more lines to look for any sort of AWS Access or Secret keys.
 Can you think of a way to do this?
 AWS Access keys (as of the writing of this workshop) are alphanumeric and 20 characters long.
 Secret keys, however, can contain some special characters and are 40 characters long.
 How would you look through your code for anything like this and throw a warning up if something exists?

 <details>
   <summary>